 - Note: The 10-day protest clock does not begin until the day the offeror is debriefed.

-- Contracting Officer’s Representative (COR): The PCO will assign a COR to assist them in technical monitoring and administration of a contract.
+- Contracting Officer’s Representative (COR): The Procuring Contracting Officer (PCO) will assign a Contracting Officers Representative (COR) to assist them in technical monitoring and administration of a contract.

 - Contract/Modification Distribution: Per FAR Subpart 4.2 and DFARS PGI 204.2, the PCO or COR is responsible for distributing copies of contracts or contract modifications within 10 working days.